traditionalism/geneva-television/README.md

 Afterwards, you can use `ensure geneva-television` in your server.cfg or server console to start the resource.

 NOTE: This resource really isn't meant to be used on a live server... at all.
 As it does nothing to sync anything.
 But, if someone would like to use any of this code to make a full resource made to be used on live servers -- i'm okay with that.
 This is nothing more than a cool remake & concept. cont.
 This resource currently works with five (5) TV's around the map.
-Those are the TV in Trevor's/Floyds apt., TV in Jimmy's room, TV in Trevor's trailer, TV in Franklin's vinewood safehouse, TV in Franklin's Aunt's house.
+Those are the TV's in Trevor's/Floyd's apt., TV in Jimmy's room, TV in Trevor's trailer, TV in Franklin's vinewood safehouse, TV in Franklin's Aunt's house.

 ## Features
 * Automatically turn off TV if you leave the housing interior of the TV.